School bullying: Effective national responses

 The case studies also identified a number of factors that can limit the effectiveness and impact of national responses.
 These include lack of data on specific aspects of school violence and bullying and on the sub-groups of students who are most vulnerable, low coverage of interventions, lack of systematic monitoring of school violence and bullying, and of robust evaluation of the impact of programmes.

-Some U.S. states have implemented laws to address school bullying.

 Anti-bullying legislation and court rulings

 United Kingdom

 Section 89 of the Education and Inspections Act 2006 provides for an anti-bullying policy for all state schools to be made available to parents.

 United States

 The victims of some school shootings have sued both the shooters' families and the schools.
-At one point only 23 states had anti-bullying laws.
 In 2015, Montana became the last state to enact an anti-bullying law.
 At that point, all 50 states had an anti-bullying law.
-These laws are not going to abolish bullying, but it does bring attention to the behavior, and they let the aggressors know it will not be tolerated.

 Canada

 In 2016, a legal precedent was set by a mother and her son, after the son was bullied at his public school.
 The mother and son won a court case against the Ottawa-Carleton District School Board, making this the first case in North America where a school board has been found negligent in a bullying case for failing to meet the standard of care ("duty of care") that the school board owes to its students.
 A similar bullying case was won in Australia in 2013 (Oyston v.
 St. Patricks College).